henderjon/firehoser/README.md

     [README.md](writesplitter).
   - All HTTP requests must be a POST, but the body is not parsed (e.g. form-encoded data will get logged as is)
-  - All HTTP requests have to send a custom header ('X-Omnilog-Stream').
+  - All HTTP requests have to send a custom header ('X-Omnilogger-Stream').
 As of now it only checks to see if it's there.
-In the future it **might** use this header to divert data to separate destinations.
+In the future it **might** use this header to divert data to separate destinations or other purposes.

 ### You're HTTP errors are kinda cryptic.